digimarktech/LickablePhotos/README.md

 ## Running the tests

-Use the following command in the terminal to execute the Unit Tests
+Use the following command in the terminal to execute the Unit Tests from within Xcode

 ```
 cmd + u